 Is it any wonder why, considering the fact this green herb is being used to ease cancer-related pain and stop seizures in children younger than one?

-Not every cannabis strain will be suitable for medical patients, however.
+Not every cannabis strain will be suitable for medical patients.
 Chocolope, Charlotte’s Web (the strain used to develop a seizure-reducing oil - CW Oil), Granddaddy Purple and Northern Lights are just a handful of CBD-rich strains sold at a medical marijuana dispensary in San Francisco.

 But wait a second… what is CBD?